-The Company's forecast capital can sustain a downgrade by one step however as the investments are downgraded a further step in 2020 and 2021, the Company's solvency margin reduces below the target solvency level.
+The Company's forecast capital can sustain a downgrade by one step in year one however as the investments are downgraded a further step in years two and three, the Company's solvency margin reduces below the target solvency level.

-The stress tested scenario assumes that no mitigating actions are taken following the initial downgrade in 2019.
-In reality, as the first downgrade occurs, the Company would consider various actions in order to reduce the likelihood that the solvency would fall to the extent forecast in 2020 and 2021.
+The stress tested scenario assumes that no mitigating actions are taken following the initial downgrade in year one.
+In reality, as the first downgrade occurs, the Company would consider various actions in order to reduce the likelihood that the solvency would fall to the extent forecast in two and three.